yitzuliu/data-analysis-pipeline/README.md

 ---

-*This project demonstrates systematic thinking, technical expertise, and business acumen essential for senior data science positions.
+*This project demonstrates systematic thinking, technical expertise, and business acumen essential for data science positions.
 The methodology and results showcase the ability to make strategic, data-driven decisions while maintaining professional standards and clear communication.*